 Helen: Well, his scream is pretty cute too.

-- In Teen Titans, it's implied that Beast Boy feels this way toward Raven, as he puts immense effort into getting her to smile.
+- In Teen Titans, it's implied that Beast Boy feels this way toward the Stoic and Cynical Raven, as he puts immense effort into getting her to smile.

 - Sadness from Inside Out.
 She spends most of the movie frowning, moping, crying, and sometimes making sarcastic remarks.
 But the one or two occasions when she does smile...